-^{291.} Id. at 333 (O'Neill, J., dissenting, joined by Jefferson, C.J. & Medina, J.).
+^{287.} Id. at 333 (O'Neill, J., dissenting, joined by Jefferson, C.J., & Medina, J.).

-^{295.} Compare Providence Health Ctr. v.
+^{291.} Compare Providence Health Ctr. v.
 Dowell, 167 S.W.3d 48, 54 (Tex.
 App.-Waco 2005) (determining that "some evidence" was contained in the record proving proximate cause), rev'd, 262 S.W.3d 324 (Tex.
-2008), with id. at 60-61 (Gray, C.J., dissenting) (stating that no evidence was present that defendants were a substantial cause of death), rev'd, 262 S.W.3d 324 (Tex.
+2008), with id. at 60-61 (Gray, C.J., dissenting) (stating no evidence was present that defendants were a substantial cause of death), rev'd, 262 S.W.3d 324 (Tex.
 2008).

-^{296.} Other supreme court decisions have also turned on the characterization of undisputed evidence.
+^{292.} Other supreme court decisions have also turned on the characterization of undisputed evidence.
 The supreme court's per curiam decision in Goodyear Tire & Rubber Co. v.
 Mayes, 236 S.W.3d 754 (Tex.
-2007), may have indicated another call to ensure that the lower courts credit undisputed evidence and do not simply look at the evidence in favor of the non-movant on summary judgment.
-See id. at 756 (stating that the First Court of Appeals "failed to apply the proper standard of review").
+2007) (per curiam), may have indicated another call to ensure that the lower courts credit

+In Minnesota Life Insurance Co. v.
+Vasquez, 293 the supreme court reversed a jury's verdict against an insurance company.
+294 The issue was whether there was "any evidence that Minnesota Life knowingly committed an unfair settlement practice."295 The court of appeals upheld the jury's finding that Minnesota Life failed to pay a "claim after coverage . . . [became] reasonably clear."296 In an opinion by Justice Brister, the supreme court held that the court of appeals considered only the evidence in support of the jury's finding.297 In effect, the court of appeals had found some evidence of an unfair settlement practice in the fact that Minnesota Life failed to pay a claim for six months after it learned of the cause of death even though it had a policy of paying within ten days.298 The supreme court, however, concluded that the court of appeals failed to follow City of Keller's requirement that a court review all of the evidence, which the supreme court found to contain "undisputed" documentary evidence that coverage was not reasonably clear.299 This case presents an unusually transparent instance of the differences between two courts attempting to apply the same standard (City of Keller), but reaching different results.
+300 undisputed evidence and do not simply look at the evidence in favor of the non-movant on summary judgment.
+See id. at 756 (stating the First Court of Appeals "failed to apply the proper standard of review").
 In Goodyear, while off-duty, a Goodyear employee drove a company tire delivery truck to a store at 3:00 a.m. to buy cigarettes.
-Id. at 756.
+Id.
 While en route, the driver fell asleep at the wheel, crossed the centerline and collided with another vehicle, injuring the driver.
 Id.
-The supreme court reversed and rendered judgment for Goodyear, holding that "the court of appeals erred in considering only the evidence favorable" to the plaintiff, and "ignoring undisputed evidence in the record" that the driver was on a "personal errand" at the time of the accident.
+The supreme court reversed and rendered judgment for Goodyear, holding that "[t]he court of appeals erred in considering only the evidence favorable" to the plaintiff, and "ignoring undisputed evidence in the record" that the driver was on a "personal errand" at the time of the accident.
 Id. at 757.
-In Trammell Crow Cent.
-Tex., Ltd. v.
+In Trammell Crow Central Texas, Ltd. v.
 Gutierrez, 267 S.W.3d 9 (Tex.
 2008), a block of concurring justices found a threat to City of Keller's framework in the court of appeals' refusal to credit undisputed evidence.
-Id. at 19 (Jefferson, C.J., concurring).
+Id. at 19 (Jefferson, C.J., concurring, joined by Hecht, Brister, & Johnson, JJJ.).

-^{297.} Minn.
+- 293. Minn.
 Life Ins.
 Co. v.
 Vasquez, 192 S.W.
 3d 774 (Tex.
 2006).

+- 294. Id. at 776-77.

+- 295. Id. at 776.

+- 296. Id. at 776-77.

+- 297. Id. at 777.